Income replacement benefits

 Why we believe this

-Many younger people with Parkinson's who cannot sustain work because of their condition rely on incapacity benefits for their income or part of their income.
+Many younger people with Parkinson's who cannot sustain work because of their condition rely on benefits for their income or part of their income.
 Working age people with Parkinson's report being worse off financially than their older counterparts.

 People with Parkinson's often find there is poor understanding of the condition amongst welfare advisors and assessors.

 This risks people being rejected for the support and benefits they need if they are having a good day while being assessed.

 The Cost of Parkinson’s report (2017) found that people with Parkinson’s and their families, are on average £16,582 worse off each year.
 This is due to higher health and social care costs, loss of income due to retiring early or reducing their hours, and loss of state benefits.

 The report also found that almost two thirds of working age people with Parkinson’s (who responded to their survey) were in receipt of benefits.